mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 The warden already has a naval buddy – Milovan Gant.
-Voller warns the characters Gant will have to be removed if they are to win the warden’s favour.
+Voller warns the characters Gant will have to be removed if they are to win the warden’s favor.
 However, a direct attack on Gant is much too risky, as it would anger the warden if his pet was hurt.
 Voller can not touch Gant – it is up to the players to deal with the former captain.